pdefusco/spark_articles/spark_connect/cde/CDE_SPARK_CONNECT_JUPYTER.md

 source spark_connect_jupyter/bin/activate
 ```

-* Install the following packages:
+* Install the following packages.
+Notice that these exact versions were used with Python 3.9.
+Numpy, cmake, and PyArrow versions may be subject to change depending on your Python version.

 ```
 pip install numpy==1.26.4